daattali/beautiful-jekyll/Test_.md

   renderer.setActiveCamera(camera);
   actor.getProperty().setColor(1, 1, 1);
   renderWindow.render();
-  //renderer.resetCamera(); // after adding actor resetCamera() so that resetCamera() can take into consideration the bounds of all actors in the scene.
  // var renderWindow = fullScreenRenderer.getRenderWindow();
   // add axes
-  // Use OpenGL as the backend to view all this var openGLRenderWindow = vtk.Rendering.OpenGL.vtkRenderWindow.newInstance();
+  var openGLRenderWindow = vtk.Rendering.OpenGL.vtkRenderWindow.newInstance();
   renderWindow.addView(openGLRenderWindow);
   // Create a div section to put this into